-It features a cutting edge that not only gives it utility as an axe but which runs across the top edge of the tomahawks head and can be used for working wood and other back woods tasks as well as giving you another sharp edge to use in combat situations and to help it stick at whatever angle it strikes the target if you throw it.
+It features a cutting edge that not only gives it utility as an axe but which runs across the top edge of the tomahawks head and can be used for working wood and other backwoods tasks as well as giving you another sharp edge to use in combat situations and to help it stick at whatever angle it strikes the target if you throw it.
 Its full tang won’t be susceptible to any sort of wobble like some other products which only feature a partial tang.

-It has full length handles, shaped perfectly to fit the hand, in fact they are somewhat similar to some of the very specialist ice axes for competition climbing which feature handles which maximise the efficiency of the axes.
+It has full length handles, shaped perfectly to fit the hand, in fact, they are somewhat similar to some of the very specialist ice axes for competition climbing which feature handles which maximize the efficiency of the axes.
 The handles are incredibly comfortable and secure and can be removed fully to allow the tool to be cleaned which is especially important if you are using it in the outdoors for long periods of time.